Molly Prize 2015: The Molly National Journalism Prize 2015 Submissions

 - One electronic copy of each entry should be e-mailed to: [email protected]

-- All entries must be postmarked or emailed no later than Friday, March 15, 2014.
+- All entries must be postmarked or emailed no later than Monday, March 9, 2015.

 - Entry fee is $50 and should be paid by check or money order when submitting the hard copy of the entry.
 Please make checks payable to The Texas Observer.

 BOARD OF ADVISORS